extremelylatebound/git-yield/README.md

 Deps: [Deno](https://deno.com/)

-Git yield should be run on your pipeline every time you push your branch to origin.
+Git yield should be run on your pipeline every time you push your branch commits to origin.
 The utility is really just a pattern of checking the head of other branches for conflicts:

 1. Fetch origin
 2. Iterate branches running `$git merge --abort`